 Businesses must also consider opting for TVs with multiple HDMI ports and an HDMI eARC to allow their customers to connect their consoles and other devices, like soundbars.
 Check for other inputs like Ethernet, USB, coaxial, and s-video on the gaming TV.

 Low input lag is a crucial factor for gamers, and businesses should seek gaming TVs with minimal input lag to attract consumers.
 Google Ads data indicates a high consumer interest in this feature, with over 22,000 monthly searches for “input lag.”

 Most gaming TVs have input lag ranging from 5 ms to 16 ms or higher, so retailers should aim for models with less than 20 ms to ensure a seamless gaming experience.

 Built-in gaming engines

 Certain gaming TVs have a built-in gaming engine, a software that automatically optimizes the experience.
 TVs with this technology deliver the smoothest gameplay by detecting the game the consumer is playing and adjusting settings accordingly.

 More importantly, consumers won’t have to navigate menus or guess which settings are best-– the gaming engine takes care of everything, making their gaming experience hassle-free.

 Bringing home a new gaming console is an exciting experience, especially with the latest features in the gaming world.
 The next step to fully enjoy a new console is connecting it to a gaming TV, making it an essential part of a consumer’s gaming setup.

 Gaming TVs have evolved from regular LED TVs to top-tier technologies like OLED, full-array, and QLED, to more advanced displays like Neo QLED and 8K.
-These are the gaming TV trends set to dominate the market in 2023.
+These are the gaming TV trends set to dominate the market.